What is the best bar b que set up for a motorhome?

 ANSWER Hi Dennis, I am glad that you have asked this question.
 Barbecuing and Grilling goes hand in hand with RVing and Camping.
 I will tell you upfront that our family loves to grill while camping.
 In our over 3 decades of RVing, we have had several different BBQ Grills.
 Some were good and some were bad.
 Some were charcoal grills and some were propane grills.

 Three years ago I finally found a BBQ Grill that is perfect for our needs and I love it and use it all the time.
 It's called the Weber Q-1000 Portable Gas Grill (formerly the Q-100) (see picture to the left).

-This grill is the perfect size for us, it has a 189 square inch cooking area which is enough cooking area for a family of four and puts out 8,500 BTUs of heat.
-The heat that this grill puts out is very even there are no hot or cold spots.
-The cooking grates are very easy to clean because they are made of Porcelain-enameled cast-iron.
+This little grill is very sturdy and it cooks everything I throw at it.
+It heats up very quickly and if you like grill marks on your steaks and hamburgers, just crank this puppy up to high and it sears the meat to perfection.
+The heat is adjustable enough even to cook items low and slow.This grill is the perfect size for us; it has a 189 square inch cooking area which is enough cooking area for a family of four and puts out 8,500 BTUs of heat.
+The heat that this grill puts out is very even; there are no hot or cold spots.
+The cooking grates are quite easy to clean because they are made of Porcelain-enameled cast-iron.
 These grates are not flimsy like other portable grills that I have used.